mkantam/demo/README.md

 - Django REST Framework

 ## Installation
-After you cloned the repository, you want to create a virtual environment, so you have a clean python installation.
+After cloning the repository, you want to create a virtual environment, so you have a clean python installation.
 You can do this by running the command
 ```
 python -m venv env